 Another important aspect of a high-volume hiring tool can mitigate bias in the hiring process.
 Everyone possesses these unconscious biases that affect how they think of a person.
 Which can influence a recruiter's decision when making hiring decisions, possibly causing otherwise qualified candidates to fall through the cracks.
 That is why it is important to use a tool that creates a consistent interview process for all candidates.
 This is another way that Qualifi’s on-demand interview platform shines.

 On-demand interviews mitigate bias by presenting every candidate with the same pre-recorded questions and tone, giving everyone a fair chance.

 One of the biggest questions a recruiter has to ask themself when creating a phone interview is how to start a phone interview as the interviewer.
 This can vary from company to company, industry to industry.

 However, it is always safe to start with an introduction.
 A good introduction begins with an overview of the company and the open role.
 Don’t forget to thank the applicant for their time even in a virtual interview!
 From there, you can give a brief walkthrough of your company’s interview process so they know what to expect.

 Afterward, the fun can begin.
 Phone interview questions can appear tricky at first, but it is a simple matter of answering the second biggest question: what should recruiters ask during a phone interview?
 On-demand Phone interview questions typically line up with the traditional interview used by the average recruiter.

 Phone screen questions can include questions such as:

 With on-demand interviews, it’s important to remember to use inclusive questions that can be answered by any candidate.
-Boil your questions for a one-way interview down to the most essential, the most important questions you need answered from every candidate.
+Boil your questions for a virtual interview down to the most essential, the most important questions you need answered from every candidate.
 However, never forget to keep the interview human for a pleasant candidate experience.